EleutherAI/website/content/get-involved.md

 #### Data Processing

 Data processing work involves searching the internet for data, scraping and cleaning data, and writing scripts to load datasets.
 Our current data processing need involves building an [evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).
-If you're interested in helping out, check out the open Issues in the repo or stop by {{<discord/channel "#lm_thunderdome">}} on Discord.
+If you're interested in helping out, check out the open Issues in the repo or stop by {{<discord/channel "#lm-thunderdome">}} on Discord.
 Other projects may have individual data processing needs.

 #### Software Development